 Meyer Lemon Chicken - delicious pan-fried chicken dressed in a Meyer lemon and garlic sauce.
 Just as nice for weeknights as it is for a dinner party!

-If you remember, I mentioned in an earlier post that I have a beautiful little Meyer lemon tree that lives in my office.
-It was a birthday gift from one of my sisters and has been a lovely addition to the bay window that I look out of while I'm working on the computer.
+I have this beautiful little Meyer lemon tree that lives in my office.
+It was a long ago birthday gift from one of my sisters and has been a lovely addition to the bay window that I look out of while I'm working on the computer.

 That one little tree has graced us with dozens of lovely Meyer lemons this winter and I've had lots of fun using them in the kitchen.
 I usually think about them for sweet recipes, but last night I thought I'd give them a try with something savory.
 Good idea.